-Cross-cutting issues such as children's rights and gender equality, environmental concerns and institutional development have also been integrated in the majority of EC-funded programmes in Malawi.
+Cross-cutting issues such as children's rights and gender equality, environmental concerns and institutional development have been integrated in the majority of EU-funded programmes in Malawi.